 - Part E: IAS 7 Statement of Cash Flows

 Module 3: Provisions, contingent liabilities and contingent assets

-This module focuses on the requirements of IAS 37 Provisions, Contingent Liabilities and Contingent Assets including the accounting for restructuring, accounting for decommissioning, restoration and similar liabilities and the disclosures required for contingent assets and contingent liabilities.
+This module focuses on the requirements of IAS 37 Provisions, Contingent Liabilities and Contingent Assets including the accounting for restructuring and the disclosures required for contingent assets and contingent liabilities.

 Module 4: Income taxes